-I cannot overstate the benefits of this.
-Having a second passport is something I call the ultimate insurance policy.
+Having a second passport is the ultimate insurance policy.
+I cannot overstate the benefits.

 We have health, car and life insurance to mitigate financial risks.
 Generally, we don’t question the value of insurance.
 And we especially don’t question the value when we’re in a car accident or have to visit the hospital.

 But, there’s a missing piece of risk mitigation that few people consider — (congrats to you on this page – you’re among the few thinking about your international options).

 And that’s why a second citizenship and passport are so valuable.

 A second citizenship and passport ensure that, no matter what, you always have a place to go.
 To live.
 To work.
 To do business.
 To retire.
 And in some cases, even seek refuge.